snap-stanford/snap-python/README.md

 1. Download the Unix source from swig.org/download.html.

-2. Moving to the terminal I then extracted the files from the tarball and move to the root directory of the SWIG install:
+2. Moving to the terminal, extract the files from the tarball and move to the root directory of the SWIG install:

 		cd /Developer/SWIG
 		tar -xf swig-2.0.4.tar.gz